joshtynjala/actionscript-3.0-developers-guide/html-content-in-adobe-air/displaying-html-content-in-mobile-apps.md

 use this event to manage the focus elements in your application, if necessary.

 When the StageWebView relinquishes the focus, it dispatches a `focusOut` event.
-A StageWebView instance can relinquish focus when a user “tabs” past the first or last control on the web page using a device trackball or directional arrows.
+A StageWebView instance can relinquish focus when a user "tabs" past the first or last control on the web page using a device trackball or directional arrows.
 The `direction` property of the event object lets you know whether the focus flow is rising up past the top of the page or down through the bottom of the